LightBurnSoftware/Documentation/VariableTextFormats.md

-#### CSV/Merge text format for LightBurn
+#### CSV/Merge text format

-When using the CSV/Merge mode for text in LightBurn, the system will automatically substitute certain special combinations of characters with entries from the selected row of a CSV file.
+When using the CSV/Merge mode for text, the system will automatically substitute certain special combinations of characters with entries from the selected row of a CSV file.
 A CSV file is "Comma Separated Values" - a very simple text format that uses a line in the file as the row, and commas to separate columns in the file.

 For example: